ag-grid/devtools/DEVELOPER.md

 ### Development workflow

-Changes are merged to the repository as follows:
+Changes are committed to the repository as follows:

 1. Create a new feature branch from the current `develop` branch, named with the relevant prefix:
     - `feature/...` - Branch contains new features